gulrak/filesystem/README.md

 * Added `examples` folder with hopefully some usefull example usage.
 Examples are tested (and build) with `ghc::filesystem` and C++17 `std::filesystem` when available.
+* Starting with this version, only even patch level versions will be tagged and odd patch levels mark in-between non-stable wip states.
+* Tests can now also be run against MS version of std::filesystem for comparison.

 ### [v1.0.1](https://github.com/gulrak/filesystem/tree/v1.0.1)